An interactive, three-dimensional textile environment made of hand-dyed, hand-braided nylon resembling a giant crocheted hammock.

 Art StudiosDrop in anytime

 Innovators LAB is our Museum's very own makerspace!

-Subject to change.
-Please check with Welcome Desk when you arrive to confirm times.
-Sign up at the LAB.
+Times are subject to change.
+Check in with the Welcome Desk to confirm times.
+Sign up for workshops at the LAB.

 Tot Studio is our exciting sensory space designed exclusively for the littlest Museum visitors.

 Tot Studio workshops take place from 10:30–11:30am daily except Fridays.

 Our Clay Studio offers children and adults alike the chance to create art with their hands.

 Drop-in anytime to sculpt your own clay masterpiece!